 Some customers reply, “If the birds can eat our seed, why is it not good enough for humans?”
 The main difference between human grade seed and bird seed is the production facility and storage conditions.
 Human grade seed warehouses quite rightly have very strict hygiene standards and are usually monitored by the government.
-We’ve long since argued that bird food companies should enforce robust quality control, and indeed Haith’s set the bar very high in this department as we have an award-winning quality control programme that’s audited by a specialist veterinary expert (our QC work can be seen here)
+We’ve long since argued that bird food companies should enforce robust quality control, and indeed Haith’s set the bar very high in this department as we have an award-winning quality control programme that’s audited by a specialist veterinary expert.

 White millet is one of the oldest known foods that are consumed by birds and humans but the grain must be hulled for human consumption.
 Most bird seed millet still has the husks intact and that’s fine because some birds get enrichment from cracking open the tiny shell to get to the millet inside.
 Take a moment to watch the rolling action birds such as Greenfinches use to crack open husks.